-Restrictions in authorized U.S. Government defense spending or acquisition priorities could negatively impact our financial position and result of operations.
+Restrictions in authorized U.S. Government defense spending or changes in acquisition priorities could negatively impact our financial position and result of operations.

 Sales to the U.S. Government and its prime contractors and subcontractors represent a significant portion of our business.
-Over the past three fiscal years, approximately 26% of our revenues have been generated from sales to the U.S. Government or its contractors, primarily within our A&D segment.
-These sales are dependent on government funding of the underlying programs, which is generally subject to annual Congressional appropriations and periodic authorization of increases in the Government debt ceiling, and they may therefore be adversely affected not only by failure to obtain timely and adequate appropriations but also by extended Government shutdowns.
+In 2024, approximately 27% of our revenues have been generated from sales to the U.S. Government or its contractors, primarily within our A&D segment.
+These sales are dependent on government funding of the underlying programs, which is generally subject to annual Congressional appropriations and periodic authorization of increases in the Government debt ceiling, and they may therefore be adversely affected not only by failure to obtain timely and adequate appropriations but also by extended Government shutdowns or by changes in priorities following the 2025 change in the Administration.